 The examples of Them and Telegraph Avenue provide a revealing contrast to texts such as Solos and My Old Man and allow us to form some conclusions about late twentieth- and early twenty-first-century gentrification novels.
 In their determination to situate their characters in a neighborhood landscape subject to continuous imprinting and layering, McCall’s and Chabon’s texts not only show the involutions of structure and agency, they also challenge a linear trajectory of gentrification.
 Moreover, though they include characters suffering from nostalgia, the implied ethics of such novels moves away from the nostalgia Gumport argues is endemic in contemporary gentrified fictions.
 The combination of genres, modes, and levels of reality – notably the picturesque and the frontier – is part of the strategy of avoiding a narrow, nostalgic worldview predominantly based on a gentrifier’s perspective.
-In this respect, Telegraph Avenue in particular shares much with Lethem’s The Fortress of Solitude (2003), which combines a realist bildungsroman with superheroic powers and subcultural imagery derived from graffiti and hip-hop.
-Most significantly of all, the spatial expansiveness of Chabon’s novel corresponds to the spatial and temporal scope of Lethem’s, its tracking of a longer neighborhood history from pre-gentrification to a stage of firmly established bourgeoisification, and its occasional superhero’s-eye-view of the Brooklyn streets.
+In this respect, Telegraph Avenue in particular shares much with Lethem’s The Fortress of Solitude (2003), which combines a realist Bildungsroman with superheroic powers and subcultural imagery derived from graffiti and hip-hop.
+Most significantly of all, the spatial expansiveness of Chabon’s novel corresponds to the spatial and temporal scope of Lethem’s, its tracking of a longer neighborhood history from pregentrification to a stage of firmly established bourgeoisification, and its occasional superhero’s-eye-view of the Brooklyn streets.
 Both authors also dramatize self-consciousness about their problematic racial politics, the risk of appropriating “authentic” urban signifiers of blackness inherent in their writing.

-The need to historicize, not to be trapped in nostalgia (for the past or present) leads to a counterintuitive final thought: that some of the most incisive gentrification stories of recent years choose not to tackle gentrification directly but instead its pre-history.
+The need to historicize, not to be trapped in nostalgia (for the past or present) leads to a counterintuitive final thought: that some of the most incisive gentrification stories of recent years choose not to tackle gentrification directly but instead its prehistory.
 Examples include Ernesto Quiñonez’s Bodega Dreams (2000), which portrays a Spanish Harlem native’s attempts to regenerate his neighborhood from within in order to resist the predations of white developers and settlers.
 It contains many of the contradictions of the ghetto narrative Thomas Heise identifies in his chapter: poverty and criminality, local pride, and activism.
-It also, as Sean Moiles demonstrates, accurately depicts the neoliberal policies of free market privatization that allow gentrification to flourish.
-(For a more detailed analysis of Quiñonez’s work, see Ana María Manzanas Calvo and Jesús Benito Sánchez’s contribution to this volume.)
-Jacqueline Woodson’s coming-of-age story, Another Brooklyn (2016) inherits from Paule Marshall’s Brown Girl, Brownstones (1959) a focus on postwar African-American or West Indian communities in New York.
-By returning to gentrification’s pre-history – migration from the south, white flight from the inner cities – it renders it a ghost haunting the textual margins, and reveals the varied lived experience of populations eventually marginalized and moved out.
+It also, as Sean Moiles demonstrates, accurately depicts the neoliberal policies of free-market privatization that allow gentrification to flourish.
+(For a more detailed analysis of Quiñonez’s work, see Ana María Manzanas Calvo and Jesús Benito Sánchez’s contribution to this volume [Chapter 5].)
+Jacqueline Woodson’s coming-of-age story, Another Brooklyn (2016) inherits from Paule Marshall’s Brown Girl, Brownstones (1959) a focus on postwar African American or West Indian communities in New York.
+By returning to gentrification’s prehistory – migration from the south, white flight from the inner cities – it renders it a ghost haunting the textual margins, and reveals the varied lived experience of populations eventually marginalized and moved out.
 Like all coming-of-age stories, its subject is memory.
 The most insightful contemporary gentrification narratives, in different ways, insist on long memory, and a longer, more complex view of history.
 In so doing, they deny what Moskowitz calls gentrification’s “ability to erase collective memory,” any assumption that it is, in Schulman’s terms, “normal, neutral, and value free,” and any sense of its inevitability or completeness.
 They offer, if only imaginatively, the possibility of alternatives.